simeonthefirst/openai-adapter/README.md

 OR

 - **Content-Type: `application/json`** (when **`only_answer=false`**)
-- **Body:** A JSON representation of the entire - conversation, including the latest question and answer.
+- **Body:** A JSON representation of the entire conversation, including the latest question and answer.

 ##### Error Responses

 - **400 Bad Request:** Returned if the question parameter is missing.
+- **401 Unauthorized:** Returned if the code parameter is missing, invalid or if the authorisation settings in the Azure Function are not as expected.
 - **500 Internal Server Error:** Returned if there's an error processing the request, including issues with calling the Azure OpenAI service or other internal errors.

 ##### Notes